sshmo/Python-AI/Projects/p1/knights/README.md

 Write a program to solve logic puzzles.

+### The problem solving approch:

+The problem was solved with a knowledge-based AI agent, using logical inference.

 A short video demonstrating my implementation of this project can be found [here](https://youtu.be/WrPWrbsnlpQ)

 ### Specification